letsbranchoff/thumbnail-update-view-count/README.md

 <h1 align="center">Match View Count in Thumbnail</h1>

-This tool updates a videos thumbnail and title to match the view count of the video.
+This tool updates a videos thumbnail and title to match the view count of the video - it is built for Azure Function App on the Consumption plan.
 <img width="1099" alt="YouTube channel page showcasing Thumbnail and Title matching view count" src="https://github.com/user-attachments/assets/eb2dcce7-e8bd-46f7-a850-9982e4a32697">